mon-gmx/mon-gmx/README.md

 <hr/>

-Back again.
+## Back again

 I wish I had something interesting to write about yet in preparation for doing better things with my time I just have my head somewhere else.
 Still I find the will to do some notes on things I'd like to see in my workplace anytime soon, since they are betting for having rails/shorts/vines... rather than leveraging their own base, here are my two cents:

 The tone at the platform is hideous at best.
 It is all about showing off how cringey you can be about working or not working while still thinking about work.
 The tone is simply insane.
 So instead of giving it a push and drive us sane people further from it, why not pushing where your site shines?
 Getting a job and getting connected?